Choose delivery to your door or click & collect from over 7000 convenient local ParcelShops*. Our packaging is always plain and unbranded.

 Thrush, trichomonas, chlamydia, gonorrhoea and genital herpes can all cause unusual vaginal discharge.
 It’s also possible to have more than one of these conditions at the same time.
 Trichomonas is particularly easy to confuse with BV, as it can cause discharge to have a fishy smell.

 If your discharge does not smell fishy but is watery, lumpy, cloudy, yellow or green, or there is more of it than usual then this could be a sign of chlamydia, gonorrhoea or herpes.
 You should speak to your clinician about this and any long-lasting changes to your vaginal discharge.
+You may need to take an STI test.

 BV can be effectively treated by antibiotics.
 You may be prescribed oral antibiotics such as metronidazole or a gel version of the treatment which can be applied directly to the vagina.
+If you have a same sex partner they may need treatment as well.

 Please note some gels can weaken latex condoms, diaphragms and caps.
-So it’s best to speak to your clinician when you get prescribed treatment, if you use any of these types of contraception.
+So, it’s best to speak to your clinician when you get prescribed treatment, if you use any of these types of contraception.

 There’s some evidence to suggest that taking the combined contraceptive pill and using condoms during sex can reduce the risks of BV.
 Also there are some behavioural changes you can make to reduce your chances of getting BV, such as: